timotheenivalis/timotheenivalis.github.io/research/index.md

 # Contemporary evolution: how it works and whether it matters

-I primarily study the causes and consequences of contemporary evolution in a natural population of a small rodent (snow voles), and how evolution contributes to population dynamics.
+Human activities changes the environment of many species, to the point where they can go extinct.
+Genetic adaptation is one thing that can allow them to persist, but
+1) Does genetic adaptation to environmental changes happen on contemporary time scales in wild populations?
+A subsidiary question more rarely asked, but the one we need to know whether populations persist of go extinct, is:
+2) Does it matter for population dynamics?

+Spoilers: Based on my PhD and postdoc work on a snow vole population, the answers are 1) absolutely, yes; and 2) probably yes, but it is very difficult to be sure.

 # Recursive evolution: hybridization and speciation

-I am also interested in the evolutionary consequences of hybridization.
+I am also interested in the evolutionary consequences of hybridization, in particular how genetic introgression affects varies along genomes, and why.

 # Biodiversity and human activities